graphic designer home

 video game programmingWhen you DO finally start with programming a video game, again start small.
 Working on moving a simple square and collision detection is the kind of thing you want to start off with.
 Not a 3D level or something more complicated.
 In fact, don't even think about 3D until you've mastered 2D gaming first.
 A great goal to aim for with 2D game programming is eventually creating a game like Tetris.
 Despite it being relatively simple in the visual and controls department, the code for this game covers a lot that you're going to need to know making more advanced games in the future.

 Are you interested in 3D game programming?
 If so, you're going to want to be quite comfortable with linear algebra.
 This will be key in working in the 3D space of a video game.
 Once you're working with 3D visuals, you'll want to get comfortable with graphics APIs such as Direct3D or OpenGL.
 Direct3D is one of the APIs included with DirectX that handles 3D and is exclusive to Microsoft platforms such as Windows and Xbox.
-OpenGL is 2d and 3d API that works on Windows, OSX, Playstation platforms and more.
+OpenGL is 2d and 3d API that works on Windows, OSX, PlayStation platforms and more.

 While this doesn't cover the fine details of programming a video game, this does give you a starting point.
 So why not get started? :)